fasetto/dokku-deploy/README.md

 <br>

 Following example triggers when a pull request closed.
-But if PR is not merged, then `deploy` job won't run.
+But if PR is not merged, then `deploy` job won't run. <br>
+To avoid `shallow update not allowed` exception use checkout action with fetch-depth 0 parameter.

 :bulb: Read more about [Configuring a workflow](https://help.github.com/en/articles/configuring-a-workflow).